 The surname Dearden was first found in Lancashire at Dearden, near Edenfield, Bury where the name derives from the Old English word "deor" meaning "deer," and "denu", which meant "valley," collectively meaning "the valley of the deer."

 Early History of the Dearden family

-Another 161 words (12 lines of text) covering the years 1281 and 1130 are included under the topic Early Dearden History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dearden research.
+Another 81 words (6 lines of text) covering the years 1281 and 1130 are included under the topic Early Dearden History in all our PDF Extended History products and printed products wherever possible.

 Dearden Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Dearden include Dearden, Deardens, Durden, Dureden, Deardon and many more.

 Early Notables of the Dearden family (pre 1700)